 Hometown Boy Makes Good!

-Jesus is not accepted in his own hometown
+Jesus was rejected in his own hometown.

 Picture of Del Ennis (see below sermon)

 Jumping up, they mobbed him and took him to the edge of the hill on which the city was built.
 They intended to push him over the cliff, but he slipped away through the crowd and left them.
 Luke 4:29-30 (NIV)

 Actividades + recursos